dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

     in this case you clearly should not store customer as a field, reference would make much more sence

-3. Aggregates are the basic unit of percistence
+3. Aggregates are the basic unit of persistence
     If you want to load or save objects from a database, you should load or save whole `aggregates`.